West Nile Virus FAQs & Basics

 The best way to help prevent WNV is to protect yourself from mosquito bites.
 You can prevent mosquito bites and help control mosquitoes around your home by practicing the "Three Ds":

-1. DEET - Apply insect repellent containing DEET, picaridin, oil of lemon eucalyptus, or IR3535 to clothes and exposed skin according to label instructions.
+1. DEFEND - Apply insect repellent containing DEET, picaridin, oil of lemon eucalyptus, or IR3535 to clothes and exposed skin according to label instructions.
 Repellents keep mosquitoes from biting you.
-DEET can be used safely on pregnant or breastfeeding women and children that are 2 months of age and older.

-2. DAWN AND DUSK - The mosquitoes that spread WNV bite in the early morning and evening, so it’s especially important to wear long sleeves, pants, and repellent if you are outside during these times.
-Make sure doors and windows have tight-fitting screens to keep mosquitoes out of your home.
+When used as directed, DEET is safe for use on pregnant or breastfeeding women and children.
+Also make sure doors and windows have tight-fitting screens to keep mosquitoes out of your home.
 If screens have tears or holes, fix or replace the screens to keep mosquitoes out.

+2. DAWN AND DUSK - The mosquitoes that spread WNV bite in the early morning (dawn) and the evening (dusk), so it’s especially important to wear long sleeves, pants, and repellent if you are outside during these times.

 No. There is no WNV vaccine to prevent people from getting WNV.
+The best way to prevent WNV is to prevent mosquito bites.

 Pets and Other Animals